 At FUNGY, all our extracts use 100% fruiting body material.
 The fruiting body — the visible mushroom cap and stem — contains significantly higher concentrations of beta-glucans and other bioactives than mycelium, and produces an extract with a verified, consistent potency.
 This is reflected in our Certificates of Analysis, which report both total polysaccharide content and verified beta-glucan content using the validated Megazyme assay method.

 The practical takeaway is this: when evaluating mushroom extracts for your product, always request a Certificate of Analysis that reports verified beta-glucan content using a validated analytical method.
 Total polysaccharide content is not a reliable proxy for beta-glucan content.
 If a supplier cannot provide this, look elsewhere.
-The quality of your extract is the foundation of your product's efficacy — and your brand's reputation.
+The quality of your extract is the foundation of your product

 Contact our B2B team to request samples, discuss formulations, or get a manufacturing quote.